itu-devops/itu-minitwit-ci/README.md

 #### DigitalOcean Token

-To create virtual machines at DigitalOcean with `vagrant` we must generate an authentication token.
+To create virtual machines at DigitalOcean with `vagrant` you must generate an authentication token.
 If you did so already during the last exercise session, you can skip this section.
 Otherwise, log into DigitalOcean in your browser, then navigate to `API` in the menu on the right, then click on `Generate New Token`.
 You must give it a name, for example the name of the machine where you use the token.